websdk/rhumb/README.md

 // returns "/author/susan-smith"
 ```

-It will also throw and error when a required partial variable is absent, `""`, `null` or `undefined`:
+It will also throw an error when a required partial variable is absent, `""`, `null` or `undefined`:

 ```javascript
 rhumb.interpolate("/orders/{days}-days-ago", { days: "" })